Jakaria08/Explaining_Shape_Variability/README.md

 ## Data Processing

 Hippocampus data initially has DTI scans with segmentation masks saved in .nii files.
 3D meshes are created from the files and registered to a template shape.
 Details of preprocessing (scripts for grooming and registration of the Hippocampus data and requirement.txt files) can be found at [Preprecessing](https://github.com/Jakaria08/Explaining_Shape_Variability/tree/master/preprocessing) and corresponding ReadMe file is [Preprocessing README](https://github.com/Jakaria08/Explaining_Shape_Variability/tree/master/preprocessing#readme).
 Registration is done on Compute Canada GPU cluster.
+The hippocampus data is confidential and cannot be shared, the preprocessing scripts can be utilized for any publicly available MRI data that includes hippocampus segmentation.

 ## Synthetic Torus Data Generation